The existence of perfect codes in Doob graphs: Definitions

 The distance between two vertices $\bar x$ and $\bar y$ of $D(m,n)$ (as well as in any other connected graph) is defined as the number of edges in the shortest path connecting $\bar x$ and $\bar y$.
 Equivalently, the distance is equal to the sum of distances between the corresponding components of $\bar x$ and $\bar y$: $m$ Shrikhande components and $n$ $K_4$-components.
+The distance form some vertex $\bar x$ of $D(m,n)$ to the all-zero vertex of $D(m,n)$ is referred to as the weight of $\bar x$.

 In any graph, an $e$-perfect code is defined as a set of vertices such that every ball of radius $e$ contains exactly one code vertex.
 We define a $1$-perfect Hamming code $\mathcal H$ in $H(n,4)$, $n=(4^k-1)/3$, by the check matrix consisting of all columns of height $k$ whose first nonzero element is $1$.
 To be explicit, we require the columns to be inverse-lexicographically ordered, for example ($k=3$),